chubbywallababy/EightSleepDemo/README.md

   - Assumptions tracked which were made during the coding process and the logic behind the assumption.
   - Potential questions that might be good for an interview.
 - Tasks
   - A list of what items were done for the project and in what order.
+Kind of a changelog.
 - Prioritization
   - An ordered list of what was prioritized as this assignment was being completed.